 How to be part of our social media presence

 We understand that you want to be part of our social media platforms too!
 It really is as easy as making sure you include our tags and handles in your own daily social media activity.
-Check out our terms & conditions for more info on how we handle submissions to our social media channels.
+Check out our terms & conditions for more information on how we handle submissions to our social media channels.

 Don’t forget to include @Australia on any tweets that you want us to see.